Home Compare HSBA.L vs SAN.MC

 HSBC Holdings vs Banco Santander: Which Stock Looks Stronger in 2026?

-HSBC holds the cleaner structural position, with the lead spread across profitability and growth.
-Banco Santander, still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with HSBC carrying a narrow edge on stability.
+Banco Santander, still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.